jochym/hecss/README.md

 Start by copying files from `example` subdirectory into `WORK` and following the tutorial included there by opening `run_sampler.py` as Notebook.

+# Background

+The physical background of  HECSS is presented in [Jochym, Łażewski] which should be cited in every work using this code.
+Here is just a short overview of the foundations of the approach used in the code.

+## Role of configurations in lattice dynamics calculations

+## Molecular dynamics

+## Equipartition theorem